haggis22/haggis22/README.md

 ### Prerequisites

-Depends up on AngularJS version 1.x to run
+Depends up on AngularJS version 1.x to run.
 Needs Gulp to rebuild the project if changes are made.

 ```
 npm install gulp